MercersKitchen/BYOD/README.md

 - Folder Options
   - Enable Extensions (i.e .exe, for RansomWare Security)
   - ClickOff "Hide all Hidden Folders" (Want to see these)
+  - Ensure "Pathways" are able to be shown

 ---